WELCOME TO THE GOALIE'S CREASE

 The Bow River Bruins Hockey Association follows Hockey Canada guidelines around the goalie position by age group

-- Novice: The goalie position is rotated through the team for both practices and games, and one set of equipmentis provided to each team to support this.
+- U9: The goalie position is rotated through the team for both practices and games, and one set of equipmentis provided to each team to support this.
 Players with their own equipment are welcome to use it, and to work with their coaches to gain extra practice time.
-See the link for the Novice Development League (NDL) policy about goalie rotation, and for the goalie rotation form to be used by each Novice team.
+See the link for the Intro to Hockey Resource Guide about goalie rotation, and for the goalie rotation form to be used by each U9 team.

-- Atom & older: The goalie position is selected by players upon registration.
+- U13 & older: The goalie position is selected by players upon registration.
 Goalies select their position for the season (per Hockey Calgary rules, they cannot ‘play out’ as players).
-New goalies may select this position heading into the season at any age/year group in Atom & older.
+New goalies may select this position heading into the season at any age/year group in U13 & older.

 - We recognize that in some years we may have situations where there are more goalies in a particular division than there are spots available (available spots = # of teams x 2 goalies/team).
 Should that situation arise, the goalie committee will work with impacted goalies during and following the evaluation process to identify options or potential options such as playing for other associations or switching to player.